Black Panther (film): Plot

-Thousands of years ago, five African tribes war over a meteorite containing the metal vibranium.
+Thousands of years ago, five African tribes warred over a meteorite containing the metal vibranium.
 One warrior ingests a "heart-shaped herb" affected by the metal and gains superhuman abilities, becoming the first "Black Panther".
 He unites all but the Jabari Tribe to form the nation of Wakanda.
-Over centuries, the Wakandans use vibranium to develop advanced technology and isolate themselves from the world by posing as a Third World country.
+Over centuries, the Wakandans use vibranium to develop advanced technologies and isolate themselves from the world by posing as an underdeveloped country.
 In 1992, Wakanda king T'Chaka visits his brother N'Jobu, who is working undercover in Oakland, California.
 T'Chaka accuses N'Jobu of assisting black-market arms dealer Ulysses Klaue with stealing vibranium from Wakanda.
 N'Jobu's partner reveals he is Zuri, another undercover Wakandan, and confirms T'Chaka's suspicions.

 In the present day, following T'Chaka's death, his son T'Challa returns to Wakanda to assume the throne.
 He and Okoye, leader of the Dora Milaje, extract T'Challa's ex-lover Nakia from an undercover assignment so she can attend his coronation ceremony with his mother Ramonda and younger sister Shuri.
-At the ceremony, the Jabari Tribe's leader M'Baku challenges T'Challa for the crown in ritual combat.
-T'Challa defeats M'Baku and persuades him to yield rather than die.
+At the ceremony, the Jabari Tribe's leader M'Baku challenges T'Challa for the crown in ritual combat without the benefit of the heart-shaped herb.
+T'Challa defeats M'Baku when he persuades him to yield rather than die.

 When Klaue and his accomplice Erik Stevens steal a Wakandan artifact from a London museum, T'Challa's friend and Okoye's husband W'Kabi urges him to bring Klaue back alive.
 T'Challa, Okoye, and Nakia travel to Busan, South Korea, where Klaue plans to sell the artifact to CIA agent Everett K. Ross.
 A firefight erupts, and Klaue attempts to flee but is caught by T'Challa, who reluctantly releases him to Ross's custody.
 Klaue tells Ross that Wakanda's international image is a front for a technologically advanced civilization.
-Erik attacks and extracts Klaue as Ross is gravely injured protecting Nakia.
+When Erik attacks to extract Klaue, Ross is gravely injured protecting Nakia.
 Rather than pursue Klaue, T'Challa takes Ross to Wakanda, where their technology can save him.